 ISFPs make up about 9 percent of the population and are the fourth most common personality type.
 They are known for being gentle caretakers who live in the moment and enjoy their surroundings; they’re generally cheerful and like to go with the flow.
 However, life isn’t always easy for ISFPs.
-Here are six experiences every ISFP has had but wished they hadn’t:
+Here are six experiences almost every ISFP has probably had but wished they hadn’t.

 1. Being stuck in a rigid environment